forhadulislam/vox/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+** You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+** To learn React, check out the [React documentation](https://reactjs.org/).

-To add TypeScript to an existing project, use this command:
+** To add TypeScript to an existing project, use this command:

     npm install --save typescript @types/node @types/react @types/react-dom @types/jest

-To add TypeScript to a new project, use this command:
+** To add TypeScript to a new project, use this command:

     npx create-react-app . --template typescript

+** To add support for SASS, use this command:

+    npm install sass

+Now you can rename src/App.css to src/App.scss and update src/App.jsx or App.tsx to import src/App.scss.

 # Tricks